bitpay/wallet/README.md

 ## Copay Backups and Recovery

-Copay v1.2 use BIP39 mnemonics for backing up wallets.
+Since v1.2 Copay uses BIP39 mnemonics for backing up wallets.
 The standard BIP44 is used for wallet address derivation.
 Multisig wallets use P2SH addresses, while non-multisig wallets use P2PKH.

 Information about backup and recovery procedures is available at https://github.com/bitpay/copay/blob/master/backupRecovery.md